How ALC (Alcon) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-- Even after significant investments in innovation and global sales infrastructure, 6.8% of revenue drops to the bottom line.
+• Even after significant investments in R&D and SG&A, 6.8% of revenue drops to the bottom line.

 Key Takeaways

-- High gross and net margins illustrate the power of ALC's scalable, innovation-driven business model
+• High gross and net margins illustrate the power of ALC's scalable technology business model

-- Ongoing growth is driven by premium product demand and geographic expansion
+• Ongoing growth is driven by digital health adoption and international expansion

 Explore More Investment Opportunities